Welcome to the Seedcase design documentation!

 • New contributors/team members: The most important reason we have written design documentation is to quickly onboard new contributors or team members to the project.
 We assume that they will likely read all sections.
 Almost all of the documentation we write with these readers in mind.

-• Other research software/data engineers: These readers will be interested in the much more technical aspects of the design documentation, potentially for their own purposes, for learning, or for modifying Seedcase for their own project.
-We assume they will read mostly the sections that get into the core details of Seedcase, so we write these sections with these readers also in mind.
-These readers also include external consultants who will act as expert reviewers of Seedcase.
+• Other research software/data engineers: These readers will be interested in the much more technical aspects of the design documentation, potentially for their own purposes, for learning, or for modifying Seedcase software for their own project.
+We assume they will read mostly the sections that get into the core details of Seedcase products, so we write these sections with these readers also in mind.
+These readers also include external consultants who will act as expert reviewers of Seedcase software.